 Feeling strangely warm, she looked about herself to see where the heat was coming from.
 Looking down she realised what was happening to her.

 She had died, and she looked down to see her pursuers devouring her mortal remains.
-The heat she felt upon her was from hell, opening up and drawing her into the inky grotesque.
-Disappearing into the blackness, to feel the heat and pain of the tormented souls.
+The heat she felt upon her was from hell, opening up and drawing her into inky grotesque eternity.
+Disappearing into the blackness, she felt the heat and pain of tormented souls.
 Eternally.

 Click the picture at the top.